 Now that you’ve created your first payment form, you can add it to any page or post with just a few clicks.
 First, create a new WordPress page (or post) or edit an existing one.

-If using the new “Gutenberg” editor that comes standard since WordPress 5.0, simply add a new block, find the Shortcode block in the Widgets category, then paste in the shortcode you copied above after publishing the payment form.
+Add a new block, find the Shortcode block in the Widgets category, then paste in the shortcode you copied above after publishing the payment form.